 The island's bedrock is composed of granite from the Cretaceous period of the Mesozoic era, and the stone produced on the island is sold under the brand name Kitaki Stone.
 Quarries called 'toba' (quarries) are dug deep underground in search of high-quality stone, and when mining is no longer in operation, water accumulates in the quarries, creating the beautiful landscape of 'toba lake', as seen in the photo.

-I visited on a day trip tour with JR Nippon Travel.
-I'm not a fan of ferries, so I was a bit daunted at first, but thanks to the rain and calm waves, I was able to travel without getting seasick.
-There were plenty of tourist attractions, and the food was delicious, including oysters and other delicious fish.
-I also had a good impression of interacting with the local people.
+I visited on a day trip organized by JR-affiliated Nippon Travel Agency.
+I'm not good with ferries, so I was initially feeling apprehensive, but thankfully it didn't rain and the waves were calm, so I was able to travel without getting seasick.
+There were many tourist attractions, and I enjoyed delicious food, including oysters and fresh fish.
+I also had a very positive experience interacting with the locals.

 It's strange that despite the beautiful scenery, there are so few people there to take photos.
 When I went it was sometimes cloudy, but it seems like it would be even more beautiful on a sunny day.